Cetoscarus ocellatus

 Cetoscarus ocellatus, commonly known as the spotted parrotfish, is a species of parrotfish belonging to the family Scaridae.

 Taxonomy

+Cetoscarus ocellatus was originally described as Scarus ocellatus in 1839, based on fish from the Caroline Islands in the western Pacific Ocean.

 This species was formerly considered to be the same species as Cetoscarus bicolor, which is otherwise restricted to the Red Sea; however, there are major morphological and molecular differences between the two species, so the IUCN Red List has recognized them as separate species since 2010.
 This species is sometimes known as the bicolour parrotfish, but this name also is applied to C. bicolor.
 C. ocellatus currently encompasses the Pacific and Indian Ocean populations and these are presently considered to be conspecific.
 However, molecular studies indicate that the Indian Ocean population is probably specifically distinct from the Pacific population, if this is the case then the Indian Ocean species would be Cetoscarus nigropinnis.

 Etymology

 The species name ocellatus refers to the dark ocellus on the dorsal fin of juveniles.

 Distribution

 Cetoscarus ocellatus is widespread in the coastal waters of Indian and Pacific Oceans.
 These fishes are found along the southern east coast of Africa, from Somalia to South Africa, in Australia and in Southeast Asia (The Coral Triangle region) and north to southern Japan.